sara-nl/clouddocs/general-start.markdown

 ## Finishing the virtual machine configuration by editing the template

-When you imported the _appliance_ fromt he AppMarket, it made a `template` available for you to make a virtual machine.
+When you imported the _appliance_ from the AppMarket, it made a `template` available for you to make a virtual machine.
 However, the VM would not be connected to the internet yet, so you cannot connect to it remotely.

 ### Connecting your virtual machine to the internet